Jisin0/TGMessageStore/README.md

 - `ADMINS` : Optional.
 List of telegram IDs of users allowed to create links with the bot, seperated by spaces.
 - `ALLOW_PUBLIC` :  Optional.
 Set this to __true__ to allow anyone to create batch links.
 - `PROTECT_CONTENT`: Optional.
 Set this to __true__ to prevent users from forwarding/copying content from the bot.
+- `BATCH_SIZE_LIMIT`: Optional.
+Maximum number of messages allowed in a batch.
 - `DISABLE_NOTIFICATION`: Optional.
 Set this to __true__ to send messages without a notification.

 ## Deploy